About Asbury

 Grow

 UMC Founder John Wesley firmly believed that to stay in love with God, Christians must practice disciplines including daily prayer and reflection in study and scriptures.
-Asbury has robust programs for children, students, families and adults to help you do just that.
+Asbury has robust programs for kids, students, and adults to help you do just that.

 Our History | About Asbury UMC Birmingham, AL